ktatariya/airflow/README.txt

 Credits
 Dataset: Brazilian E-Commerce Public Dataset by Olist, provided through Kaggle.
 Tools and Technologies: AWS S3, Snowflake, Apache Airflow (Astronomer), Python, SQL.

+Usage
+Run DAG: Trigger the ecommerce DAG from the Airflow UI.
+Monitor Pipeline: Use Airflow’s monitoring tools to track task progress and troubleshoot issues.
+Extend Features: Add logging, monitoring, and email notifications for enhanced functionality.

+Future Improvements
+Enhanced Logging and Monitoring: Implement detailed logging and failure notifications.
+Optimized Folder Structure: Improve S3 folder organization for batch processing (e.g., weekly, daily).
+Data Cleaning and Standardization: Add more features for data standardization and encoding.
+Advanced Security: Further refine IAM policies and Snowflake access controls.

+Disclaimer
+This pipeline was developed rapidly over a two-day period with a primary focus on functionality.
+Code quality and standards, including comments, may not be up to the highest standards.
+However, security considerations have been prioritized, with appropriate IAM roles and Snowflake user access controls.